 First, sweep all the debris and collect the piles into a dustpan.
 Ensure no solid waste falls down the floor drains, as clogs and overflow can result, making your job much harder.
 Mop the floor with a powerful commercial kitchen floor cleaner.
 Make sure you get into every nook and cranny, everywhere food and grease may want to hide.

 •Wash Beverage Dispenser Heads

 Caked up soda dispensers make drinks taste foul while throwing the pour mixture off balance.
 To keep your beverage dispenser heads flowing freely with just the right mixture, remove the heads and soak each one in a sanitizer solution.
 To be extra thorough, hand-wash each one with a dedicated brush, then dry and towel dry.

 While you are cleaning the dispenser heads, empty out the drip pan and sanitize every side, front and back the same way.
 Wipe down the entire surface of the dispenser to keep it free of smudges, buildup, and bacteria.
 And finally, empty the ice bin and clean the sides of the interior before cleaning the ice chute inside and out.

 •Disinfect Waste Disposal Area

 Commercial kitchen garbage disposal areas and dishwashing stations must be cleaned every day.
-Your staff should be vigilant about following a strict protocol when it comes to garbage disposal and commercial washing areas, as doing so will very much please the health inspector.
+Your staff should be vigilant about following a strict protocol when it comes to the garbage disposal and commercial washing areas, as doing so will very much please the health inspector.